 Most campers use camping towels while out in the wild is to quickly wipe away excess sweat, body oils, and dirt both on your body and around your camping area.
 Since most hiking towels are antimicrobial, there’s no better way to keep yourself clean than by using a quick dry towel.

 Anyone traveling to hot or humid areas will get a ton of use out of their camping towel to wipe away puddles of sweat and naturally ward off mosquitoes or flies.
 You could even put your towel over your head to provide some extra UV protection.

 Camping towels in colder regions, on the other hand, can provide extra safety against serious conditions like hypothermia.
 Since hypothermia sets in faster if your body is wet, it’s critically important to stay dry while out at night in the wild.
-If you happen to be caught in a damp area, or if it starts to rain, you’ll need a fast drying towel to reduce your risk of developing this deadly condition.
-In an emergency scenario, a good camping towel can even provide you with much needed additional warmth.
+If you happen to be caught in a damp area, or if it starts to rain, you’ll need a fast-drying towel to reduce your risk of developing this deadly condition.
+In an emergency scenario, a good camping towel can even provide much-needed additional warmth.

 Why Not Bring A Towel From Home?